Final456/Final456/README.md

 📜 Description:
-   This page, and the associated site, contains anything and everything as my creative outlet but also nothing at the same time. 🪵🌀
+   This page, and the associated site, contains anything and everything as my creative outlet but also nothing at the same time.

+   🌀 >-- Title -->
+   I'm a Threat Intelligence Researcher based in Ireland.
+   Thank you so much all those who have spent time training and mentoring me every step of the way.
+   It may be corny, but you all inspire me to the highest degree.

+   🌀 >-- Status -->
-Status: Always Learning
+   Always Learning
 --------------------------------------------------
 ```